esfalsa/applesauce/README.md

 - `separator` accepts any character or string separating nations in the list.
 If not provided, it defaults to a comma.
 - `nation` accepts the name of a nation to cross on.
 - `region` accepts the name of a region to cross in.
+- `reverse` reverses the order of nations to endorse, if included.

 These are included in the URL as query parameters, e.g. as in `https://www.nationstates.net/template-overall=none/page=blank/applesauce?region=artificial_solar_system`.